pillarstudio/standards/reactjs-guidelines.md

 ## Naming a component

 - Its filename should use the PascalCase naming convention, e.g. GlobalHeader.js
-- Its filename should be identical to its exported name, see below
+- Its filename should be identical to its exported name, see below.

 ```
 // Filename: Foo.js